 Proper tool storage is also crucial.
 For your longer garden equipment, install hooks and hang these tools by the handles.
 Doing so will keep the blades off the ground and avoid dulling the sharp edges.
 Keep the short handled tools in a garden bag.
 Putting them in the bag will keep them safe.
 It will also keep your tools together both in storage and while you are out gardening.

-- 🍀Durable Material - Oxford cloth garden totes，easy to clean, specilized in gardening storage tote, breathable...
+- Durable Material - Oxford cloth garden totes，easy to clean, specilized in gardening storage tote, breathable to avoid...

-- 🍀Ergonomic Garden Straps Design - anti-slip garden tool bag organizer totes with strap handles，comfortable and...
+- Ergonomic Garden Straps Design - anti-slip garden tool bag organizer totes with strap handles，comfortable and soft,...

 You can keep all of your tools intact and usable throughout the years by cleaning them off regularly and removing any dust that accrues over time.
 For sharp tools, take a metal file and sharpen the edges when they become dull.